underscoreio/essential-scala/src/pages/intro/index.md

 We must build a mental model of Scala programs if we are to use Scala.
 Three fundamental components of this model are *expressions*, *types*, and *values*.

-Expressions are the parts of a program that evalute to a value.
+Expressions are the parts of a program that evaluate to a value.
 They are the major part of a Scala program.

 Expressions have types, which express some restrictions on programs.
 During *compile-time* the types of our programs are checked.
 If they are inconsistent then compilation fails and we cannot evaluate, or run, our program.